 Since the MACD indicator makes use of the EMA that is plotted by considering the last closing prices of the shares and since the historical data play an important role in defining the MACD it is a lagging indicator.

 Now how this lag helps you in making a buying a selling decision, for this let’s consider the example and data provided in the image above.

-In the above image, it is shown that MACD line and signal line crosses each other at some specific points.
+In the above image, it is shown that the MACD line and the signal line cross each other at some specific points.
 Now when the MACD line (blue line) is crossing the signal line (yellow line) from above to below it depicts the bearish signal and hence creates a chance for traders to take a selling decision.